Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 One of the most popular places for skiing near Puglia is definitely the ski resort of Monte Volturino, a popular destination for the majority of the inhabitants of this region.
 Another place not far away is the ski resort of Camigliatello Silano, where you can devote yourself to skiing with your loved ones and experience unforgettable moments between sports in close contact with the popular culture of the place.

-Put on your ski boots and come to the places of myth in southern Italy
+3. Put on your ski boots and come to the places of myth in Calabria

 Although it is located in the Deep South and its postcard images do not recall much in the way of mountains and snow, Calabria is unexpectedly blessed with a rich presence of peaks and mountain ranges.
 The chain of the Apennines reaches the Sila plateau, passes through the Reventino and Mancuso mountains on the Serre and reaches Aspromonte.

-The Palumbosila ski area is among the best stocked in all of Calabria, with several runs of varying difficulty.
+The Palumbosila is among the best ski areas in Calabria, with several runs of varying difficulty.
 The longest, called the Panorama, measures two kilometers and has several detours to change your downhill route.
 Here you will also find lighted slopes for evening skiing, bobsled and skating tracks, and hiking and snowmobile service.

 Camigliatello Silano has the most important facilities in Sila, with efficient sports facilities thanks to its central geographic location in the surrounding area.
 The Rifugio del Tasso is a short distance away, and from here visitors can access the facilities to climb to high altitudes on Monte Curcio, where they will find a long blue run for everyone and a red run aimed at downhill experts.